galvez-mcj/galvez-mcj/README.md

 - ⚡ Fun fact: ...
 -->

-#### 🔍️ I'm currently honing my skills in preparation for any Junior/ Associate Role for Software Engineering/ Development
+#### 🔍️ I'm currently enhancing my Java proficiency by reading books, enrolling in online classes, and doing coding exercises.

 #### :white_check_mark: I know Python, Java, JavaScript, CSS, HTML, JSON, MySQL, MongoDB
 #### :technologist: I am very passionate about learning new technologies and is excited to enhance my skills by working in a professional environment!

-#### 🌱 I’m currently brushing up my skills by studying DSA, and OOP with Java 17, while waiting for a contract as a Research Assistant for the University.
+#### 🌱 I’m currently inside a short-term contract as a Senior Research Assistant for the University.